A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

 \subsubsection{Irrigability of a cloud of points}

-To complete the proof of Proposition \ref{deformons}, it remains essentially to establish estimate \eqref{debranche} for the branched transportation of the map $\mathfrak v_k$, whose value involves only the location of singularities of $\mathfrak v_k$.
-The main property which we will use in the proof of \eqref{debranche} is expressed in property \eqref{joedalton} in Proposition \ref{deform} and in the corresponding counterpart for the map $\mathfrak v_k$ (see \eqref{gasquet} for a detailed description).
-It shows that nearly a quarter of the total number of singularities of $\Gordk$ is located inside the a parallelepipedic shapes region $\tilde {\rm B}^0_{\rm ox}\equiv A_0^0+\frac {1}{40} [0,1]^3\times [-1,1]^2$ which does not depend on $k$ and that moreover, there, the singularities are quite well separated.
-As a matter of fact, it follows from \eqref{joedalton} that
+To complete the proof of Proposition \ref{deformons}, it remains to establish estimate \eqref{debranche} for the branched transportation of the map $\mathfrak v_k$, whose value involves only the location of singularities of $\mathfrak v_k$.
+The main property which we will use in the proof of \eqref{debranche} is expressed in property \eqref{sigmasing}, which shows that the singularities are located on a regular grid.
+It follows from \eqref{sigmasing} that

-where ${\rm c}_{_\Upsilon}>0$ is some universal constant and $\mu_{_L}$ denotes the Lebesgue measure.
-It turns out that, in view of \eqref{tagada}, the behavior of the functional $\Lbr$ as $k$ growths is related to the irrigation problem for the Lebesgue measure, a central question in the theory of branched transportation.
-It has been proven in \cite{devisolo} (see also Devillanova's thesis or the general description in \cite{bermocas}, in particular Chap 10 there) that the Lebesgue measure \emph{is not irrigable} for the critical exponent $\alpha_c=\frac 3 4$.
-This result can be interpretated directly as the fact that the functional $\Lbr$ growth more rapidly that the number of points at the power $\alpha_c$, hence more rapidly then $k^3$.
-A lower bound for this divergence then directly yields \eqref{debranche}, completing hence the proof of Proposition \ref{deformons}.
-As a matter of fact, we will rely on a precise lower bound of logarithmic form for this divergence which is established in a separate Appendix at the end of this paper.
+and where $a=1\slash 100$.
+It turns out, in view of \eqref{tagada}, that the behavior of the functional $\Lbr$ as $k$ grows is related to the irrigation problem for the Lebesgue measure, a central question in the theory of branched transportation.
+It has been proven in \cite{devisolo} (see also Devillanova's thesis or the general description in \cite{bermocas}, in particular Chap 10) that the Lebesgue measure \emph{is not irrigable} for the critical exponent $\alpha_c=\frac 3 4$.
+This result can be interpreted directly as the fact that the functional $\Lbr$ grows more rapidly that the number of points at the power $\alpha_c$, hence more rapidly then $k^3$.
+A lower bound for this divergence yields \eqref{debranche}, completing the proof of Proposition \ref{deformons}.
+As a matter of fact, we will rely on a precise lower bound of logarithmic form for this divergence which is established in a separate Appendix.